open-telemetry/community/governance-charter.md

 criteria.
 Exception eligibility applications will be approved by the bootstrap committee by a simple majority vote.
 The exception process will be used as data points for refining the criteria for the future.

-Within its first year, the Governance Committee will redefine these criteria around a more robust idea of community membership.

 ### Eligibility for candidacy